Last updated on August 19, 2026

 Reconfigure allows you to equip The Reality Chip to something, or unequip to get that Chip off your shoulder!
 The total mana investment is comparable to actual Future Sight, but I’d want to be interested in the 0/4 body or equipment before I really cared to play it.

 I don’t know much about Doctor Who but I’m guessing The Fourth Doctor likes food or something?
 I’m not gonna look into it at all, just let me know in the comments.
-But yeah, Doctor #4 has a once-per-turn effect that lets you play historic cards (that's to say, legendary cards, artifacts, and sagas) from the top.
+But yeah, Doctor #4 has a once-per-turn effect that lets you play historic cards from the top.
 Cool if you can get any flash historic spells on opponents’ turns.

-Crime lord Falco Spara, Pactweaver is probably best known for its combo potential with Devoted Druid, and I find myself yet again asking my editors when we’re going to commission that Devoted Druid article I keep asking for.
-Even though Falco was designed with Streets of New Capenna’s shield counters in mind, it’s neat that it works with “negative counters” like -1/-1 counters or the ice counters on Thing in the Ice.
+Crime lord Falco Spara, Pactweaver is probably best known for its combo potential with Devoted Druid.
+Even though Falco was designed with Streets of New Capenna’s shield counters in mind, it’s neat that it works with “negative counters” like -1/-1 counters or finality counters.

 I like Augur of Autumn in theory, and while it usually does good work, I could take it or leave it.
-Coven’s such a throwaway ability word in my eyes, enough so that I just don’t find this human druid exciting.
-Excitement doesn’t win games though, so feel free to run Augur if you wish, it’s a rock-solid green creature.
+Coven’s such a throwaway ability in my eyes, enough so that I just don’t find this creature exciting.
+Excitement doesn’t win games though, so feel free to run Augur if you wish; it’s a rock-solid generic addition to decks.

 #9.
 Elsha of the Infinite

 I mean, it says it in the name, right?
-People have a bad habit of presenting Elsha of the Infinite decks at casual tables, claiming that they built it to do “fun spellslinger stuff,” and then just cramming Sensei's Divining Top in the deck anyway.
-That’s an easy way to make your casual deck no longer fun to play against, but by all means run the combo if you’re playing in a competitive setting.
+People have a bad habit of presenting Elsha of the Infinite decks at casual tables, claiming that they built it to do “fun spellslinger stuff”, and then just cramming Sensei's Divining Top in the deck anyway.
+That’s an easy way to bump your casual deck up a full bracket or two, but by all means run the combo if you’re playing in a competitive setting.
 You just need cost reduction from something like Etherium Sculptor first.

 #8.
 One with the Multiverse

 It’s not Omniscience, but it’s also not not Omniscience.
-One with the Multiverse is imminently more fair, but the bonus of being able to free-cast a spell from your library each turn is nice.
-I’ve seen this blue enchantment in play a couple times, and it doesn’t have that “oops, game’s over” feel that Omniscience does, while still being exceptionally powerful.
+One with the Multiverse is imminently more fair, but the bonus of being able to free-cast a spell from your library each turn is sweet.
+It doesn’t have that “oops, game’s over” feel that Omniscience does, while still being exceptionally powerful.

 #7.
 Oracle of Mul Daya